Covid-19

 Artificial

-A person’s immune system makes antibodies after receiving a vaccination
+A person’s immune system makes antibodies after receiving a vaccine

 Natural